TransEET/geogebra-move/README.md

 ## Embodied mathematics

-GeoGebra Plus adds body landmark (pose) recognition to the GeoGebra interface, allowing users to interact with the mathematical objects on the GeoGebra canvas in an embodied way.
+GeoGebra Move adds body landmark (pose) recognition to the GeoGebra interface, allowing users to interact with the mathematical objects on the GeoGebra canvas in an embodied way.

 ## Usage